What Is Distributed Solar

 Solar Charge Controller

 A solar charge controller controls how much power goes into the solar battery.
 It helps to ensure that the battery doesn’t get overcharged.

 A solar battery stores the excess power from your solar panels.
 When solar panels produce power, it is not used up all at once.
 The unused power is stored in the solar battery for use on cold and cloudy days when the sun is low.

 Installation of solar panels is not a DIY project.
 It involves electrical wiring and connection to the grid.
 Thus, only an accredited solar installer should handle the solar installation.
 To enjoy a feed-in tariff for your excess power and the government rebate, you need to have your solar panels installed by an accredited installer.

 Solar panels last for about 20-25 years.
-Depending on how they are installed your solar panels maintain their efficiency over their lifetime.
+Depending on how installed, your solar panels maintain their efficiency over their lifetime.
 In the first ten years, solar panels lose up to 20% of their efficiency.
 The remaining 80% is lost over the remaining years.
-Once, you have had your solar panels for 25 years, you need to replace them.
+Once you have had your solar panels for 25 years, you must replace them.